 Manchester Airport is served by a range of long-haul flights.
 There are trains every hour from the airport to Scarborough with one change at Manchester Piccadilly.
 Allow 2hrs 50 minutes to Scarborough - see www.nationalrail.co.uk for train times.

 Flying to London Heathrow airport is another option, but has a longer onward train journey - allow 4½ hours to reach Scarborough.
 From Heathrow first take the Piccadilly line Underground train to London Kings Cross station.
 From here take a train to Scarborough (1 change at York) - see www.nationalrail.co.uk for train times.

 From Scarborough you can complete the journey to Whitby by bus or taxi (see above).

-Alban has been a teacher and student of literature for over 40 years.
+Alban has been a teacher and student of literature for over 45 years.
 He has shared his enthusiasm for novels, plays and poetry with people of all ages, from pupils in secondary school to graduate and post-graduate trainee teachers in a university Faculty of Education, and, since 2012, with HF guests.

 Dates & Prices